Planetary Simulant Database

-Fidelity is subjective.
-Here, we do not use complex and unwieldy systems like Figures of Merit, and avoid using judgement terms like "low fidelity".
-A simulant described by some as "low fidelity" may be perfectly suited for some applications.
-Instead, we use a 3-tiered system with a 4th category for specialty simulants.
+Fidelity is subjective, and a simulant described by some as "low fidelity" may be perfectly suited for some applications.
+Here we use a simple 3-tiered system with a 4th category for specialty simulants.
 For lunar simulants, we are working on a Regolith Simulant Report Card system that will be launched soon.

 Basic: Usually a single rock type that has been crushed into a powder.
 May not accurately re-produce the chemistry or mineralogy of reference materials.
 Many of these are referred to as "geotechnical simulants", even if their geotechnical properties have not been adjusted to achieve high accuracy.